ai4work-stage/docs/docs/eva/ai-agents/bot-agent/bot-agent.md

 For example, consider a Fund Transfer Bot Agent.
 By creating this bot on the XO Platform, you can automate fund transfers to clients' designated accounts, capturing key details such as client names, account information, and transfer amounts.
 Once integrated with your organization’s systems, the bot allows seamless conversational interactions, simplifying fund transfer operations.

-To use this bot:

--   Click the “Internal transfer bot” agent to view sample queries.

--   Select “Transfer funds” from the list.
-The system will prompt you to enter the client’s name, followed by the recipient’s name.

--   Input the transfer amount and confirm the transaction.
-Funds are transferred effortlessly from a single platform, and a summary of the conversation is automatically generated.

 ##  Create a Bot Agent